 (Decree on the Pastoral Office of Bishops, no.27).

-The Diocesan Pastoral Assembly creates a 'central forum' for exchange of information and ideas on a diocesan-wide level and to strengthen the bonds of communication between the bishop and the parishes of the Diocese.
+The Diocesan Pastoral Council creates a 'central forum' for exchange of information and ideas on a diocesan-wide level and to strengthen the bonds of communication between the bishop and the parishes of the Diocese.

-Diocesan Pastoral Assembly
+Diocesan Pastoral Council

-Diocesan Pastoral Assembly Membership
+Diocesan Pastoral Council Membership

 Bishop Tom Deenihan (President)